waveaccounting/vero-python/README.rst

     >>> logger = VeroEventLogger(auth_token)

 After creating an instance of VeroEventLogger as ``logger`` use any of the following methods to access Vero.
-All methods will accept the keyword argument ``development_mode=True`` to enable logging in test mode.

 Add user
 ~~~~~~~~